“Angels are dicks.” Denny nursed a beer at the El Diablo Bar and Grill in the heart of a hot and humid Wednesday afternoon.

 Denny pushed his grandfather as hard as he could through the gate.

 Granddad went flying into the middle of the shrubbery.
 The split second of silent shock was broken by a lengthy loud harangue of cursing.
-Denny walked around to the other side of the shrub to help pull his father through.
+Denny walked around to the other side of the shrub to help pull his grandfather through.

 Denny’s grandfather was still too busy cursing to answer any questions.
 Denny pulled him out.
 His grandfather’s fur was covered with leaves and twigs.